prggmr/zf2-docpx/zend/Element/Checkbox.rst

 setChecked
 ----------

-.. function:: setChecked($value)
+.. function:: setChecked()

     Checks or unchecks the checkbox.

-    :param bool $value: The flag to set.
+    :param bool: The flag to set.

     :rtype: Checkbox